-Service animals are permitted to accompany individuals with disabilities in all areas of North Idaho College's facilities where members of the public, students, participants in services, programs, or activities, or invitees are allowed to go.
+Service Animals are permitted to accompany individuals with disabilities in all areas of North Idaho College's facilities where members of the public, students, participants in services, programs, or activities, or invitees are allowed to go.
 Service Animals are defined by the ADA Amendments Act (ADAAA), as any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Service Animals do not need to wear a vest or have identification nor do they need to be necessarily leashed.
-Individuals with service animals should not be approached with questions about their dogs.
-Please do not pet, feed, or interfere with a service animal in any way.
+Individuals with Service Animals should not be approached with questions about their dogs.
+Please do not pet, feed, or interfere with a Service Animal in any way.

-Questions or concerns about service animals should be directed to the Center for Educational Access, (769-7794 or 665-4520).
-Please see the "Service Animal" link under the NIC Center For Educational Access website to view the entire Service Animal Policy.
+Questions or concerns about Service Animals should be directed to Disability Support Services, (208) 769-7794 or (208) 665-4520.
+Please see the "Service Animal" link under the NIC Disability Support Services website to view the entire Service Animal Policy.